 3. Describe in your experience effective educational use of technology in formal education.

-To enhance the expressive an evaluative power of learners.
+To enhance the expressive and evaluative power of learners.

 4. Describe in your experience effective learning outcomes from the educational use of technology in formal education.

-Deeper and broader insight in to knowledge coupled with useful skillls and character to persist with learning using technology as an augmentation of learning capacity.
+Deeper and broader insight into knowledge coupled with useful skills and the character to persist with learning using technology as an augmentation of learning capacity – competence.

 5. What is your philosophy of education?